Search Results

 Teacher of Promise Award

-Recognizes teachers in their first, second, or third year of teaching who show the promise to be an outstanding teacher and leader in World Language education.
+Recognizes teachers in their first, second, or third year of teaching who show the promise to be an outstanding teacher in World Language education.
 Two divisions will be recognized: P-12 and Post-Secondary.

 The following are the regular awards.
 Linked titles take you to a list of the criteria and requirements.
-All nominees, except in the case of Administrative support, are required to be current members of FLAG.
+All nominees and nominators for Teaching Awards must be current FLAG members in order to be nominated or to nominate.

 Teaching Awards